 That's why we're here to make sure that you can continue doing what you love, without worrying about the unexpected.

-With over 50 years’ experience, we’ve provided falconry insurance to various businesses across the UK, helping to keep your business soaring by protecting you, your assets and the general public.
+With over 50 years’ experience, we’ve sourced falconry insurance to various businesses across the UK, helping to keep your business soaring by protecting you, your assets and the general public.

 This insurance policy is suitable for people and businesses who are looking to cover their liability to the public whilst providing falconry services, including flying displays.
 It is not suitable for people wishing to cover private pleasure flying of their birds or veterinary costs in relation to the birds.